 Tips to Prevent a Pest Infestation in the Vegetable Garden

 Gardeners believe that most pesticides (organic and synthetic) will end up killing the beneficial insects, leaving harmful chemicals, or disturbing the soil pH.

-Therefore, it’s important to take precautions to avoid any of these situations.
+Therefore, taking precautions is important to avoid any of these situations.
 You can try the following tips to avoid any pests from destroying your vegetable crops: